The Acutely Painful Limb

 When clinically assessing the patient with the acutely painful limb, an accurate history and examination can point to the diagnosis without any further investigations.

 Ensure to ask about associated symptoms and previous episodes, past medical history or specific risk factors, and any associated trauma.
-When examining, ensure to check pulses, neurology, and systemic symptoms of the patient.

 Investigations and Management